SPIDER-MAN: FAR FROM HOME

 But I said there's good in it, and while it mostly begins and ends with Mysterio, Mysterio's a big part of the film, from the faithful retro-cool of his design to his amped-up power set—the original's gimmick being the casting of illusions using special effects, this Mysterio is almost certainly the baddest-ass he's ever been.
 Best of all, Mysterio lets the themes of the film actually get playful.
 Sure, there's the "fake news" stuff that people have noticed (most forcefully in a long-awaited cameo from a returning actor that, honestly, I don't think does his character right).
 But the desperation that comes from trying to make a 23rd movie that can still entertain like the first comes through as Mysterio takes on, simultaneously, the role of the frazzled director, whose best idea is, hilariously, still just another battle with villainous NPCs in the sky, and the role of the frustrated critic, who bemoans that this really is the kind of shit people like now.
 Plus the freakout he gives Spider-Man is, if not my absolute favorite sequence in any live-action Spider-Man film (or maybe any of the MCU films), still awfully damned close.
 In fact, if anything, I wish they'd leaned harder on the illusions and Mysterio's tricksy nature.
 Yet I can't say they didn't do a good job: from the moment he's revealed to the moment halfway through the end credits where they really fuck Spider-Man up, Mysterio's one of the MCU's best villains (the funniest joke in this movie is that Mysterio is by far the best Iron Man villain).
 And that's gotta mean something.

 On the other hand, that mid-credits mindblower comes with a whiff of smugness, Kevin Feige's bullying way of telling Sony, "You wanna take Spider-Man back?
 You're welcome to try."
 It's an intriguing idea, but it retrospectively makes the thematic hemming and hawing over what the concept of "Spider-Man" should mean seem like a big waste of time.
 Ultimately, and sadly, what we have is the worst Marvel movie since whenever you think the last bad one was.
-I still liked it.
-But I like everything in this genre, and I cannot be trusted.
-Take that score, then, with a big grain of salt.
+I still almost liked it.
+But I like everything in this genre, and I cannot be trusted; "almost liking it" is damning enough.